cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ...

     # once t2 is done, the following call will remove the file from the
     # taskvine workflow.
-Further, when not task refers to the file, the file
+Further, when no task refers to the file, the file
     # will be removed from the manager's disk because of unlink_when_done=True
     # at its declaration.
     m.undeclare_file(partial_result)